flexera-public/policy_templates/compliance/azure/instances_without_fnm_agent/README.md

 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
 - *Exclusion Tag Key* - Azure-native Virtual machines tag to ignore VM's which has FNMS inventory agent running.
 Only supply the tag key.
 The policy assumes that the tag value is irrelevant.
-- *FNMS Report URL* - Full FlexNet URL (e.g. <https://demo.flexnetmanager.com/Suite> or WStunnel tunnel URL with token)
+- *FNMS Report URL* - Full FlexNet URL (e.g. <https://demo.flexnetmanager.com/Suite> or WStunnel tunnel URL https://wstunnel1-1.rightscale.com/_token/<token>/)
 - *FNMS Report ID* - FlexNet manager Custom View ID.

 ## Policy Actions